 Increased multimodal public transportation is key to economic and climate justice.
 It’s also nice to read or daydream while on the way to work or school, to bike safely in dedicated lanes, and have universally accessible sidewalks for people who use mobility devices to get around.
 With progressive taxes and a reconstructed city budget, we can subsidize bike and public transportation for city residents so that we can increase services and get more cars off the roads.

 We need to make changes to our Public Safety programs and policies, and we need to have the people most impacted by those policies not just at the table but centered in those discussions and decisions.
 We can’t continue to exclude people because their ideas are inconvenient or challenging.
 For example, our Black and Latinx residents who want more radical alternatives to policing should have just as much representation as those who are in positions of power and advocate smaller reforms.
-Our unhoused neighbors need a seat at the table for every decision that affects their ability to survive.
+Our unhoused and BIPOC neighbors need a seat at the table for every decision that affects their ability to survive.
 Our residents who advocate for re-allocating some police funds to a CAHOOTS-style alternative emergency response program should be taken seriously by our Council and Police Chief instead of brushed off.

 We can shift our focus on policing to align with our values of Community Care with new programs for neighborhood Community Care Emergency Response Teams.
 Starting with downtown and city workers, we can use our highly capable community of mental health care professionals to train and support residents to help their neighbors with non-police problems.